IsaacMurtagh/ecsworkshop/content/start_the_workshop/workspace.md

 - If you like this theme, you can choose it yourself by selecting **View / Themes / Solarized / Solarized Dark** in the Cloud9 workspace menu.

-### Create the IAM Role and attach it to the Cloud9 instance
+### Create the IAM Role, attach it to the Cloud9 instance, and modify metadata options

 - Follow [this deep link to create an IAM role with Administrator access.](https://console.aws.amazon.com/iam/home#/roles$new?step=review&commonUseCase=EC2%2BEC2&selectedUseCase=EC2&policies=arn:aws:iam::aws:policy%2FAdministratorAccess)
 - Confirm that **AWS service** and **EC2** are selected, then click **Next** to view permissions.